AlgoMaster Logo

 Add Returns a Bool

 Add is the standard way to put a value into the set.
-What surprises people is the return value: it's a bool.
-The set tells you whether the value was actually inserted. true means "this was new and I added it." false means "I already had this, nothing changed."
+The return value is a bool: the set tells you whether the value was actually inserted. true means "this was new and I added it." false means "I already had this, nothing changed."

 The third call returned false because "SKU-101" was already in the set.
-The set didn't throw, it didn't replace anything, it just shrugged and reported back.
-The Count stays at 2.
+The set didn't throw and didn't replace anything; it reported back that no insertion occurred.
+Count stays at 2.

-That return value is more useful than it looks.
-It lets you write deduplication logic without an explicit Contains check, which is both shorter and faster (one hash lookup instead of two):
+That return value lets you write deduplication logic without an explicit Contains check, which is both shorter and faster (one hash lookup instead of two):

 The if (!seenOrderIds.Add(orderId)) line does both the check and the insertion in one shot.
 If the order is new, Add returns true, the negation is false, and processing continues.
 If the order is a repeat, Add returns false, the negation is true, and the early return fires.
 This is the canonical "process each thing once" pattern in C#, and it's a strict improvement over the two-step if (!set.Contains(x)) { set.Add(x); ... }.

 The set's equality rules decide what counts as "already there."
-For value types and strings, the default rules are usually what you want.
+For value types and strings, the default rules are usually correct.
 For your own classes, the default is reference equality, which means two different objects with the same content count as distinct.
-The "Custom Equality" section later in this lesson shows how to fix that.
+The "Custom Equality" section later in this lesson shows how to change that.

 Contains, Remove, Count, Clear